Felipelv199/simulation-and-visualization/GoL/README.md

 # Conway's Game of Life Simulation

-This simulation generates Conway's Game of Life.
+This Conway's Game of Life implementation uses python and matplotlib animations to generate a frame per frame simulation.
 Using his four rules of life, this graphic simulation can use different types of patterns.
-This project is developed with python using matplotlib library.